 The need to consume omega-6 fatty acids

-There are four types of omega-6 fatty acids: linoleic acid (LA), arachidonic acid (AA), gamma-linoleic acid and conjugated linoleic acid.
-Only LA is essential and should be provided through the diet.
-In addition, like omega-3 fatty acids, omega-6 fatty acids are part of the structure of cell membranes and are involved in the production of hormones that play a role in blood clotting and inflammatory responses.
+There are four types of omega-6 fatty acids: linoleic acid (LA), arachidonic acid (AA), gamma-linoleic acid, and conjugated linoleic acid.
+Only LA is essential and must be provided by food.
+Additionally, like omega-3 fatty acids, omega-6 fatty acids are part of the structure of cell membranes and are involved in the manufacture of hormones that play a role in blood clotting and inflammatory responses.

 The benefits of omega-6 fatty acids

-Data from a 2017 meta-analysis of 20 prospective cohort studies from ten countries involving a total of 39,740 adults suggest that LA has long-term benefits for the prevention of type 2 diabetes and that 'AA is not harmful.
-In 2019, a meta-analysis of 30 prospective studies (68,659 participants) ranging in duration from 2.5 to 31.9 years found that higher rates of LA and possibly AA were associated with risk lower of major cardiovascular events.
+Data from a 2017 meta-analysis of 20 prospective cohort studies performed in ten countries and involving a total of 39,740 adults suggest that LA has long-term benefits for the prevention of type 2 diabetes and that the 'AA is not harmful.
+In 2019, a meta-analysis of 30 prospective studies (68,659 participants) ranging in duration from 2.5 to 31.9 years observed that higher levels of AL and possibly AA were associated with risk lower number of major cardiovascular events.

 Food sources of omega-6 fatty acids

-Food sources of LA include vegetable oils (eg: sunflower, soy, canola), nuts (eg: walnuts, pistachios) and seeds (eg: pumpkin, sesame).
+Dietary sources of LA include vegetable oils (e.g. sunflower, soy, canola), nuts (e.g. walnuts, pistachios) and seeds (e.g. pumpkin, sesame).
 As for AA, it is mainly found in red meat, poultry, eggs and some fish.

 Omega-9 fatty acids

 Omega-9 fatty acids generally belong to the family of monounsaturated fatty acids.
-Oleic acid is an omega-9 fatty acid and the predominant monounsaturated fatty acid in food.
+Oleic acid is an omega-9 fatty acid and the predominant monounsaturated fatty acid in the diet.
 Unlike omega-3 and 6 fatty acids, omega-9 fatty acids are not essential because they can be made by the body.

 The benefits of omega-9 fatty acids

-In 2021, a systematic review with meta-analysis of 67 trials evaluated the effects of dietary supplementation with olive oil, oleic acid or hydroxytyrosol, a compound naturally present in olive and olive oil. , on the metabolic syndrome, a set of factors that increase the risk of several chronic diseases.
-Regarding oleic acid, it did not have a significant beneficial effect on the metabolic syndrome, but it did improve the lipid profile.
-According to the authors, the results suggest that consuming olive oil or oleic acid is as effective as other strategies in managing the metabolic syndrome.
+In 2021, a systematic review with meta-analysis of 67 trials assessed the effects of dietary supplementation with olive oil, oleic acid or hydroxytyrosol, a compound naturally present in olive and olive oil. , on the metabolic syndrome, a set of factors that increase the risk of several chronic diseases.
+At the level of oleic acid, it did not have a significant beneficial effect on the metabolic syndrome, but it did improve the lipid profile.
+According to the authors, the results suggest that consuming olive oil or oleic acid is as effective as the other strategies for managing metabolic syndrome.

 Food sources of omega-9 fatty acids

-Food sources of omega-9 fatty acids include, among others,olive oil, canola oil and almonds.
+Food sources of omega-9 fatty acids include, but are not limited to,olive oil, canola oil and almonds.